 How Is Spinal Decompression Done Non-Surgically?

-The non-surgical spinal decompression approach is done by stretching the spine which helps relieve back pain.
-As the stretching occurs, the pressure is taken off of the discs in the spine which are like gel-like cushions in the back.
-When pressure is released from the spine the nerves and other structures of the spine also begin to relax resulting in water and oxygen flowing more freely through the body allowing for better healing.
+The non-surgical spinal decompression approach is made by stretching the spine, which helps relieve back pain.
+As the stretching occurs, the pressure is taken off of the discs in the spine, which are like gel-like cushions in the back.
+When pressure is released from the spine, the nerves and other structures of the spine also begin to relax, resulting in water and oxygen flowing more freely through the body, allowing for better healing.

 Our Atlanta orthopedic doctors use a variety of viable treatment solutions, including: